FY14 Budget Pamphlet

-The documents below describes in detail the FY14 Preliminary Operating Budget, including the data and assumptions used to develop the budget, as well as staff recommended budget initiatives for the upcoming fiscal year.
+The documents below describe in detail the Fiscal Year 2014 Operating Budget adopted by the BART Board of Directors, including the data and assumptions used to develop the budget, as well as staff recommended budget initiatives.

 Fiscal Year 2013 Adopted Budget

 The document below describes the FY13 Budget adopted by the BART Board of Directors on June 14, 2012.
 The operating budget for FY13 totals $672 million.
 The operating budget is balanced with projected operating expenses covered by an equal amount of projected revenue.
 An improving revenue outlook provides funds to address on a limited basis staffing levels and other areas impacted by past budget reductions.
 The operating budget also commits $45.6 million to BART's Rail Car Sinking Fund to help purchase 410 new rail cars and directs $23.9M to other State of Good Repair needs.
 The FY13 capital budget continues to be constrained with funding needs far exceeding the $869.2 million of sources available in FY13.

 Annual Audited Financial Reports

 The District's Audited Financial Reports were prepared in compliance with the requirements of GASB Statement No. 34.
 They includes the Management's Discussion and Analysis, the Statement of Net Assets, the Statement of Revenues, Expenses and Changes in Fund Net Assets, the Statement of Cash Flows and the Notes to Financial Statements.